hitoshura25/gemini-workflow-bridge-mcp/README.md

 ### create_specification_with_gemini

-Generate detailed technical specification with automatic codebase loading.
+Generate detailed technical specification with automatic codebase context.

 **Parameters:**
 - `feature_description` (string, required): What feature to specify
-- `context_id` (string, optional): Context ID from previous analysis. **If not provided, automatically loads codebase.**
 - `spec_template` (string, optional): Template to use ("standard", "minimal", "comprehensive")
 - `output_path` (string, optional): Where to save the spec